Stormy Daniels' lawyer claims Russian oligarch put $500K in Cohen account

 Avenatti also said he had uncovered:

 - Four payments of just under $100,000 made by Novartis to Essential in late 2017 and early 2018.
 He noted reports that said Trump met with Novartis' CEO in January 2018.
-Novartis said it had no immediate comment.
+In a statement, Novartis said it had a one-year agreement with Essential Consultants, "focused on U.S. healthcare policy matters," that expired in February.
+It was contacted in November by Mueller's office and "cooperated fully," it said.

 - AT&T made four payments of $50,000 each to Essential in late 2017 and early 2018.
 In a statement, AT&T said it engaged the firm in early 2017 to "provide insights into understanding the new administration.
 They did no legal or lobbying work for us, and the contract ended in December 2017.”

 - Korea Aerospace Industries made a $150,000 payment to Essential in November 2017.
-KAI could not be reached for immediate comment.
+KAI did not respond to requests for comment.

 Nicholas Biase, a spokesperson for the U.S. Attorney’s Office in Manhattan, declined to comment on Avenatti’s report and declined to confirm its authenticity.
-First Republic provided no immediate comment.
+First Republic also declined comment.

-The White House has said Trump denies having an affair with Daniels.
-Cohen has said he put up the $130,000 she was given in a non-disclosure agreement.
-Trump's new attorney, former New York City Mayor Rudolph Giuliani, said last week that Trump repaid the money to Cohen.
+The White House has said Trump denies having an affair with Daniels, and Cohen has said he himself put up the $130,000 she was given in a non-disclosure agreement.
+One of Trump's new attorneys, former New York City Mayor Rudolph Giuliani, said last week that Trump repaid the money to Cohen.